rabs664/Amstrad-CPC-8255-PIO/Test-Schematic/readme.txt

-This folder contains a schematic for a simple test harness.
+This folder contains an Eagle schematic for a simple test harness.